 Here are my recommendations for how we can keep our brains sharp and healthy.

 Proper diet and exercise

 “Brain foods” really do exist!
 Foods such as leafy greens, fatty fish, berries, walnuts, and even some coffee and teas can improve your overall brain health and mental function.
 Yes, I really did say coffee, but keep in mind it’s more of a stimulant that improves memory rather than a healthy food, so don’t go overboard with it!
-You may consider promoting healthy eating to your employees by hosting workshops or referring them to their Employee Assistance Program (EAP) to take advantage of services such as nutrition counselling.
-Students also have access to this complimentary program through their Student Assistance Program (SAP).
+You may consider promoting healthy eating to your students by hosting workshops or referring them to their Student Assistance Program (SAP).

 While napping is one way to make the most of a break, you may also consider introducing activities such as puzzles, Rubik’s cubes or cards to your common spaces and lunchrooms.
 These activities help boost memory, concentration, and focus and help break up the monotony of a workday.

 Another fantastic activity to stimulate the brain is by learning a language.
 Learning a foreign language can improve memory, problem-solving and critical thinking, enhance concentration and improve listening skills.
 If you’re looking for a new way to engage your students, I recommend investing in group language classes or software that students can take advantage of during breaks or lunches, even outside of work or school hours.
 Not only will this activity help sharpen their mind, but your organization will also benefit from having multilingual speakers.
 It’s a win-win!

 Students may also consider taking language courses through their school or download a no-commitment language learning app such as Duolingo that they explore in their free time.